Engoo Blog Travel & Fun

 Music

-Each game begins with someone singing "The Star-Spangled Banner" (America's national anthem), "America the Beautiful" and "Lift Every Voice and Sing" in honor of Black History Month.
+Each game begins with someone singing "The Star-Spangled Banner," (America's national anthem), "America the Beautiful" and "Lift Every Voice and Sing" in honor of Black History Month.

 But that's not all!
 There is a long break in the middle of the game called "halftime."
-During this break, a famous musician performs for everyone in the stadium as well as the people at home.
+During this break, a famous musician performs for everyone in the stadium as well as the people watching at home.

-The Super Bowl Halftime Show is one of the biggest performances in the entertainment industry; in 2023, 121 million people watched the performance by Rihanna.
-Michael Jackson, The Rolling Stones, Beyoncé, Dr. Dre and Lady Gaga have all performed at the Super Bowl.
-These performances sometimes attract more viewers than the actual game!
+The Super Bowl Halftime Show is one of the biggest performances in the entertainment industry.
+Artists like Michael Jackson, The Rolling Stones, Beyoncé, Dr. Dre and Lady Gaga have all performed at the Super Bowl.

 Commercials

-What's so special about Super Bowl commercials?
-Well, because so many people are watching, it is the best chance of the year for companies to advertise to a large number of potential customers.
-That is why they pay millions of dollars for commercials that last only a few seconds.
+Well, because millions of people watch the game, it's the best chance of the year for companies to advertise their products and services.
+That's why they pay millions of dollars for commercials that last only a few seconds.

-Vocabulary for the Super Bowl and American football
+Vocabulary for the Super Bowl and American Football

 The Big Game